praveenscience/Internship-LMS-FrontEnd/Contributing.md

 - You must comment on your code where necessary.
 - For frontend changes kindly share screenshots and work samples of your work before sending a PR.
 - Follow the proper [style guides](https://google.github.io/styleguide/) for your work.
-- For any queries or discussions, please drop a message in our GSSoC'21 Discord server.
+- For any queries or discussions, please drop a message on our GSSoC'21 Discord server.

 ## Contribution Guidelines

-To start contributing, follow steps mentioned below:
+To start contributing, follow the steps mentioned below:

 **1.** Fork [this](https://github.com/praveenscience/Internship-LMS-FrontEnd) repository.
 ![Step 1](./docs/Step1.png)